« panzanella | Main | santoreggia »

 Concentrating on the food on his plate and ultimately in his mouth is a way for Montalbano to clear his mind, to leave space for his mental processes to run their course.
 A recurring scene is Montalbano going to his home on the beach, setting the table and eating what Adelina has made for him (sometimes supplementing it with aulive, passuluna and a piece of caciocavallo (green and black olives and a typical southern Italian dream of a cheese).
 Sharing a meal with a person (a victim, a suspect, a witness) allows Montalbano to study him or her across the dining table.
 He often bases his likes and dislikes on the person's relationship with food.
 He also has deep respect and affection for good cooks and celebrates them in the best possible way: by eating everything they prepare with appreciation and gratitude.
 A not uncommon side effect of such meals is the need to take a nap, gli occhi a pampineddra (about to close) being the unmistakable sign of the impending journey in the land of dreams.

 Both the language and the food show clear signs of the multicultural heritage Sicily owes to its strategic location in the middle of the Mediterranean Sea.
 Most of the Sicilian words and expressions Camilleri uses were foreign to me and I deciphered them based on their context, much like I used to do when I started reading English novels in college.
 Now those words and expressions are old friends, but they have not lost their shine: I still love to pronounce them in my mind (not being Sicilian, my rendition is very approximate) and savor them, like the dishes Montalbano empties during his meals.
-Some of those dishes are famous outside Sicily (like pasta alla Norma), while others have more local currency (like pappanozza, made with onions and potatoes boiled for a long time, then placed in a bowl and mashed with the back of a fork until they are well mixed, seasoned with olive oil, a 'suspicion' of vinegar, salt and freshly-ground black pepper).
+Some of those dishes are famous outside Sicily (like pasta alla Norma), while others have more local currency (like pappanozza, made with onions and potatoes boiled for a long time, then placed in a bowl and mashed with the back of a fork until they are well mixed, seasoned with olive oil, vinegar, salt and freshly ground black pepper).

 To see a beloved book character embodied in an actor is often a bit of a disappointment, but when Camilleri's stories were made into TV movies everybody agreed that Luca Zingaretti played his role beautifully (though in my eyes he is a handsomer version of Montalbano).
-By chance I found out that some of those movies have arrived in the US and at least some viewers can watch them on this station.
-I hope that they are a success, so they will be more widely distributed.
-In the meantime, you can see images of Camilleri, Montalbano, and the whole gang on this page.

 Paz sono. ;-)))